These Are Officially The 13 Unluckiest People in The World

 1. Frane Selak

-Croatian music teacher Selak, now aged 90, claims to have had not one, but seven, brushes with death.
+Croatian music teacher Frane Selak claimed to have had not one, but seven brushes with death.

-Close calls are said to have included a train crash, being sucked out of an airplane door, surviving a bus crash into a river, two car fires, being hit by a bus and narrowly avoiding a 300 ft drop after a driving accident.
+Selak’s close calls are said to have included a train crash, being sucked out of an airplane door, surviving a bus crash into a river, two car fires, being hit by a bus, and narrowly avoiding a 300 ft drop after a driving accident.

-Although, Selak is later believed to have had his fortunes turned with a rather large lottery win.
-We still wouldn’t travel with him…
+He is later believed to have had his fortunes turned with a rather large lottery win, which he decided to give away.

 2. Costis Mitsotakis